Merveziya/My-Projects/README.md

 <h1>RESERVE SYSTEM </h1>

-This project aims to enhance file reading, data visualization, and various computational abilities.
+This project aims to enhance file reading, data visualization, and various computational abilities using C language.
 The research process unfolds in two stages.
 In the first stage, coordinates are extracted from a given webpage URL to form 2D geometric shapes, calculating their areas to determine resource reserves.
 These coordinates form closed polygons, with the polygon's area representing 1/10 of the resource reserve.
 In the second stage, the reserve areas of these polygons are partitioned into square parcels for drilling and resource operations, subject to constraints like drilling in the most extreme areas, minimizing platform count for cost efficiency,